About Nuke Non-commercial

 Nuke Non-commercial is a free version of Nuke that runs outside the regular licensing model.
 Nuke Non-commercial is meant for personal, educational, and other non-commercial use.
 It is aimed at students, industry professionals, and others interested in Nuke.
 It includes most of the features of the commercial version of Nuke, offering you a chance to explore and learn the application fully while using it from the comfort of your own home.

-Note: Non-commercial mode can only be used for 90 days after a version of Nuke is built and released.
-For example, if Nuke 13.1v2 was built on December 16th, but released on January 13th 2021, non-commercial mode will be active until June 14th.
-2022.
+Note: Non-commercial mode can only be used for 180 days after a version of Nuke is built and released.
+For example, if Nuke 13.2v1 was built on March 25th, but released on March 31st, non-commercial mode is active until September 21st.
 You can find the build date for versions of Nuke in the splash screen, available from the Help > About Nuke menu.

 You can run Nuke, NukeX, and Nuke Studio in non-commercial mode using the --nc command line argument.
 For example, to launch Nuke Studio in non-commercial mode on Mac, enter: